-Before any installation work is commenced, it is extremely important that all safety information is observed.
+Before any installation work is commenced, all safety information must be observed.

 There are general safety aspects that must be read through, as well as more specific safety information that describes the danger and safety risks when performing the procedures.
 Read the chapter Safety on page 19 before performing any installation work.